Self-Actualization and a Life of Fulfillment

 If we are thoroughly excited to become this new person, then our path in life will become much easier to see and follow, and will become one of self-fulfillment.
 There will be pitfalls, challenges, and failures along the way.
 After all, no life worth living comes without these.
 Some will be "easy" like starting a new routine of physical exercise, and others will be more difficult, much more, like eventually leaving behind the friends that don't want to join you on this new journey, or dealing with the family members that preferred you as a victim.

-It may be one of the most used, or over-used cliche's out there, but life really is about the journey.
+It may be one of the most used, or over-used clichés out there, but life really is about the journey.
 If it isn't, then we are just on this planet to attain stuff and compete with others for more stuff.
-And with each attainment of said stuff, we experience a brief moment of "happiness" and then we turn up the speed of the treadmill and look for more stuff to attain.
+And with each attainment of said stuff, we experience a brief moment of "happiness" (if we're lucky) and then we turn up the speed of the treadmill and look for more stuff to attain.
 For some, the journey of stuff attainment may bring a longer lasting feeling of fulfillment than it does for others, but eventually we all reach the same dead end.

 Self-actualization or self-fulfillment can only come from who we become, not from what we attain.
 This is the journey, the path we create for ourselves, and it is one without an end.